Most mornings, Tracy and I practice a brief routine that we’ve come to call “Magick Morning”.

 Step 4: Sage *

-After we light the candle, I light a cedar smudge stick, or a sage leaf.
+After we light the candle, I light a cedar smoke bundle, or a sage leaf.
 I waft it around me and allow the smoke to clear away negative energy, stress, and tension that might hang around me.

 * There are some smoke-free options for this ritual.
 You can simply spritz your favorite essential oil spray, or run a selenite/satin spar wand across your body.